College, Career, and Civic Readiness

 SJ Aspires provides high school students with access to an online program platform that offers self-guided curriculum, supplemental college advising and guidance, and micro-scholarships as they become college and career-ready young adults.

 This series of case studies highlights the challenges, creative policy responses, and exemplary practices in California’s legislatively created public alternative high schools.
 The series is a project of the John W. Gardner Center for Youth and Their Communities at Stanford University in support of the California Learning Collaborative on Alternative Education.
-It is intended to invite a new conversation among educators and policymakers about innovations to better support the success of youth enrolled in public alternative secondary schools across the nation.

 In 2015, College Futures Foundation launched the Community Philanthropy for Student Success Initiative (CPI) to engage a cohort of community foundations across California as partners and leaders in reducing statewide disparities in college completion rates.
 Through CPI, College Futures endeavored to build the capacity of participating foundations to (a) increase strategic need-based scholarships, (b) increase funding for strategic need-based scholarships, and (c) serve as leaders in regional efforts to eliminate inequities in college attainment rates.